fisxoj/json-schema/README.rst

    ;; - Value 1 is not of type \"number\".
    ;; - Value 1 is not of type \"number\".
    ;; ")

+**Validating a document with a referenced schema**

+If your data contains a top-level ``$schema`` key, you don't need to pass a schema along.
+It will be fetched and validated against automatically.
+This works with, for example, the `draft2019-09 meta-schema <https://json-schema.org/draft/2019-09/schema>`_.

 -----------
 Usage Notes